 - help manage stakeholder and public expectations with respect to investigations.

 4. Policy requirements

-4.1 Mandatory data, as defined in the TSB Regulations, shall be collected for all reportable occurrences and recorded in the mode's transportation occurrence database.
+4.1 As defined in the TSB Regulations, mandatory information shall be collected for all reportable occurrences and recorded in the mode’s transportation occurrence database.

 4.2 Each occurrence reported to the TSB shall first be classified as an "accident" or an "incident" in order to facilitate statistical tracking, analysis and reporting.
 This classification shall be done in accordance with the definitions included in Appendix A.